Informatics for RNA-seq Analysis

 Graduates, postgraduates, and PIs working or about to embark on an analysis of RNA-seq data.
 Attendees may be familiar with some aspect of RNA-seq analysis (e.g. gene expression analysis) or have no direct experience.

 You will also require your own laptop computer.
 Minimum requirements: 1024x768 screen resolution, 1.5GHz CPU, 2GB RAM, 10GB free disk space, recent versions of Windows, Mac OS X or Linux (Most computers purchased in the past 3-4 years likely meet these requirements).
-If you do not have access to your own computer, you may loan one from the CBW.
-Please contact email@example.com for more information.
+If you do not have access to your own computer, please contact email@example.com for other possible options.

 Module 1: Introduction to Cloud Computing (Obi Griffith)